-I’m a new convert to dulce de leche cookies, aka alfajores.
-These yummy little treats originated in southern Spain with the Moors, and were originally a popular Christmas cookie made with nuts and honey.
-Alfajores travelled with the conquistadors, and today versions of them can be found in almost every part of South America and the Spanish speaking Caribbean.
-In the US, Argentinian style alfajores are arguably the most widely known, two crumbly cookies sandwiched together with a thick dulce de leche filling.
-Our whole wheat version follows this very delicious tradition.
-Enjoy!
+Dulce de leche cookies, or alfajores, originated in southern Spain with the Moors and were originally a popular Christmas cookie made with nuts and honey.
+Alfajores traveled with the conquistadors, and today versions of... them can be found in almost every part of South America and the Spanish-speaking Caribbean.
+In the US, Argentinian-style alfajores are arguably the most widely known: two crumbly cookies sandwiched together with a thick dulce de leche filling.
+Our whole-wheat version follows this very delicious tradition.

-- Preheat oven to 350 oF.
+Preheat oven to 350 degrees.
 Line two baking sheets with parchment paper and set aside.